RanRhoads84/debgpt7.8-with-vectorDB/README.md

 DebGPT is a lightweight terminal tool designed for everyday use with Large Language Models (LLMs), aiming to explore their potential in aiding Debian/Linux development.
-The possible use cases include code generation, documentation writing, code editing, and more, far beyond the capabilities of traditional software.
+The possible use cases include general language understanding and editing, code generation, writing documentation, code editing, and more as you can imagine.

 To achieve that, DebGPT gathers relevant information from various sources like files, directories, and URLs, and compiles it into a prompt for the LLM.
-It also supports Retrieval-Augmented Generation (RAG) using language embedding models.
-DebGPT supports a range of LLM service providers, both commercial and self-hosted, including OpenAI, Anthropic, Google Gemini, Ollama, LlamaFile, vLLM, and ZMQ (DebGPT's built-in backend for self-containment).
+DebGPT supports a range of LLM service providers, either commercial and self-hosted, including OpenAI, Anthropic, Google Gemini, Ollama, LlamaFile, vLLM, and ZMQ (DebGPT's built-in backend for self-containment).

 TABLE OF CONTENTS
 =================